criscara-dev/dendron-template/vault/scratch.md

 > Lexis Hanson:
 But every job posting seemed to be senior, senior, senior.
 And Steven James, who is a colleague at Salesforce, and I worked with on an open source project as part of my transition, his advice was that a lot of engineering managers, they don’t want to keep people from applying that are overqualified.
 So in other words, putting a job rec out with the senior title casts the widest net for engineering managers, and then they can take that pool.

+2021-02-10 11:39
+You can find this on your statement.
+We convert your annual simple rate into a daily rate by dividing it by the number of days in a year (365).
+We then apply the daily rate and add it to the amount you owe each day.
+For example, if you owed £1,000 and had a simple rate of 20%, the amount you would pay in interest for one year would be 20% of £1,000, which is £200.
+This amount would then be divided by the number of days in a year: £200 ÷ 365, which is 55p.
+The interest is added to your account every day, so the following day you would pay interest on a balance of £1,000.55.
+This is known as compound interest, it means you pay interest on the interest you’re charged, not just on the things you buy.
+If you pay off your balance in full each month, you won’t pay any interest.
+You also won’t pay interest on any late payment, fees or returned payment we add to your balance.